-ISSUE 4

-Whether Petitioner Has Shown that Respondent Improperly Assessed \$1.6 Billion of Wildfire Mitigation Capital Expenditures.
+Legal Issue 4: Whether Petitioner Has Shown that Respondent Improperly Assessed \$699 million in Wildfire Mitigation Capital Expenditures in the HCLD Value Indicator

-Petitioner contends that Respondent improperly assessed \$1.6 billion of wildfire mitigation capital expenditures in its 2023 assessment of SCE, based on the incorrect assumption that these assets generate a cash flow from ratepayers, allowing SCE to realize a return on investment for these capital expenditures.
-(Petition p.
-18.)
+Petitioner contends that Respondent improperly assessed \$1.6 billion of wildfire mitigation capital expenditures, based on the incorrect assumption that these assets generate a cash flow from ratepayers, allowing SCE to realize a return on investment for these capital expenditures.
 Petitioner contends that under AB 1054, SCE is required to make capital expenditures to the wildfire mitigation fund but is precluded from earning both a rate of return of and a return on the investment.
-(Ibid.)
-Petitioner asserts this inclusion results in approximately \$1.6 billion that should be removed from SCE's HCLD indicator.31 (Ibid; see also Petition, Exhibit C.)
+Petitioner asserts this inclusion results in approximately \$699 million that should be removed from SCE's HCLD indicator.